MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 .. _scan_phase:

-`fix_scan_phasee` is a very important parameter: it attempts to maximize the phase-correlation between each line (row) of each strip, as shown below.
+:func:`fix_scan_phase` is a very important parameter: it attempts to maximize the phase-correlation between each line (row) of each strip, as shown below.

 .. thumbnail:: ../_static/_images/corr_nocorr_phase_example.png
    :width: 1080